What is asymmetric encryption and public key infrastructure?

 Your browser will do all the work here by extracting a website’s public key from the SSL certificate.
 Would you like to see a Public Key?
 Click the lock before the URL and, go to certificate details.
 This key encrypts any information you send to a website, and then the website’s private key decrypts it.
 Amazing, isn’t it?

-The Foundation for Digital Signature
+The Foundation for Digital Signatures

 At the heart of Digital Signature is asymmetric encryption.
 A digital signature is the virtual equivalent of a handwritten signature or a seal.
 We use it specifically to validate the authenticity and integrity of a message.
 A digital signature is generated using asymmetric encryption and another cryptographic technique called hashing.